XchixoGhostHatkX/XchixoGhostHatkX/README.md

 ## 💼 Professional Experience

-While completing my B.Sc. in Cyber Security, I have gained hands-on experience through various projects and freelance opportunities.
+While completing My B.Sc. in Cyber Security, I have gained hands-on experience through various projects and freelance opportunities.
 My focus has been on developing practical solutions and contributing to the open-source community.

 - **Freelance Web Developer:** Designed and implemented responsive websites for local businesses, focusing on user experience and accessibility.
 - **Cybersecurity Intern:** Assisted in vulnerability assessments, penetration testing, and security audits for small to medium-sized enterprises.
-- **Open-Source Contributor:** Actively contributed to open-source projects related to cybersecurity and web development, enhancing my skills and collaborating with other developers.
+- **Open-Source Contributor:** Actively contributed to open-source projects related to cybersecurity and web development, enhancing My skills and collaborating with other developers.

 ---